Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Master-Stack.md

 ## Description

-The Master Stack is the end point of a Shader Graph that defines the final surface appearance of the shader.
+The Master Stack is the end point of a Shader Graph that defines the final appearance of the shader.
 You Shader Graph should always contain one, and only one, Master Stack.

 ![image](images/MasterStack_Populated.png)